Skip To Main Content

 LUNCHEON

-Veterans and active military members come together for a meal and a program honoring and thanking them for their service.
+Veterans and active military members come together for a meal and a program to honor and thank them for their service.

 Military vehicles at fair